Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 The common cardboard box has been around for over 200 years.
 The practice of adding flutes for corrugation began in the middle of the first industrial revolution.
 Over the years since its development, the corrugated box has become the most common form of shipping container and is found in every aspect of material management and transport.

-The first step in box manufacturing is to examine the various elements of the box, which are construction, flute size, burst strength, edge crush strength, flat crush strength, the heaviness of the cardboard sheets, weight of the paper, and types of surface treatments.
+The initial stage in the production of corrugated boxes involves assessing various key elements: construction, flute profile, burst strength, edge crush strength, flat crush strength, the weight of the cardboard sheets, paper weight, and the types of surface treatments applied.

 The Important Elements of a Corrugated Box